 Consultation with a Specialist

-Expert Assessment: It is crucial to consult with a facial plastic surgeon specialising in revision rhinoplasty.
+Expert Assessment: It is crucial to consult with a facial cosmetic doctor specialising in revision rhinoplasty.
 These specialists can provide a detailed assessment and tailor a surgical plan that addresses aesthetic concerns and functional issues, like breathing difficulties, that might accompany structural deformities.

 Preventing Piggy Nose: Tips for Patients Considering Rhinoplasty

-Select a Qualified Surgeon: Ensure your surgeon specialises in rhinoplasty and is board-certified in facial plastic or plastic surgery.
+Select a Qualified Surgeon: Ensure your doctor specialises in rhinoplasty and is board-certified in cosmetic procedures.
 Review their before and after photos to assess their expertise.

 Detailed Consultation: Communicate your aesthetic goals and use imaging technology, if available, to visualise potential outcomes.
 Discuss surgical techniques and express concerns about potential deformities, like a piggy nose.

-Understand the Procedure: Familiarise yourself with the surgeon’s techniques, especially how they plan to handle the nasal tip and use grafting to prevent undesirable outcomes.
+Understand the Procedure: Familiarise yourself with the doctor’s techniques, especially how they plan to handle the nasal tip and use grafting to prevent undesirable outcomes.

-Postoperative Care: Follow the surgeon’s post-surgery care instructions meticulously to support proper healing and avoid complications that could alter the surgical results.
+Postoperative Care: Follow the doctor’s post-surgery care instructions meticulously to support proper healing and avoid complications that could alter the surgical results.

 Set Realistic Expectations: Individual healing variations can affect the final appearance.
-Prepare for an adjustment period and communicate openly with your surgeon for follow-up evaluations.
+Prepare for an adjustment period and communicate openly with your doctor for follow-up evaluations.

 If you’re concerned about a piggy nose after rhinoplasty and seek expert advice and treatment options for optimal nasal function, don’t hesitate to reach out.
 Call us at (02) 8880 9037 to schedule a consultation with our experienced team at AU Rhinoplasty Sydney.
 Take the first step towards correcting your nasal profile and restoring your confidence today!